Thinking about living or visiting Merida, Mexico?

 - Affordable cost of living in Merida

 The verdict?
 We approve!
 We found a couple of Merida coworking spaces, delicious cheap eats and a small digital nomad community.
-It’s probably a great place to start off your digital nomad journey in Mexico because it’s super safe, equipped for digital nomads and people are friendly.
+It’s probably a great place to start your digital nomad journey in Mexico because it’s super safe, well-equipped for digital nomads and the people are friendly.
 You should just go and see for yourself!

 Quick Answer: Where To Stay In Merida As Digital Nomads?